bagder/uncurled/money/should-pay.md

 3. The project needs to be good and unique enough so that companies do not just instead switch to a competing Open Source project instead.

-## Non-open add-ons
+## Non-open additions

 Because of the shocking problems with selling stuff that we give away for free, it is popular to spice up Open Source offerings with services and software around that are not open.
 Like plugins, add-ons, subscriptions, more sophisticated versions etc. Open core is a popular name for this concept.

-That does not actually make anyone pay for the open project, it is a way for upselling customers with related and associated non-open things.
+That does not actually make anyone pay for the open project, it is a way to upsell customers with related and associated non-open things.